ianjjhsiao/Ping/README.md

 The program requires root permissions because it uses raw sockets, which are low level sockets that allow for reading anything received.
 Naturally, this is dangerous for a normal user to have access to since it would allow for reading data that is intended for other applications/users, thus requiring root permissions.

+Note: runs on linux but not on my Mac, research online points to the <netinet/ip_icmp.h> library having different contents between mac and linux.